EXPERTISE

 Professional Negligence

 Andrew’s experience in his fields of chancery work allows him to examine, advise upon and conduct claims where professional negligence issues arise.
-The particular areas of his expertise in easements and covenant law lead him to being called in where there may be have been negligence by professional advisers such as counsel, solicitors, surveyors and valuers.
+The particular areas of his expertise in easements and covenant law lead him to being called in where there may have been negligence by professional advisers, such as counsel, solicitors, surveyors and valuers.

 Property - generally